RABBI MARIO ROJZMAN HAS BEEN AT BETH TORAH SINCE 2003. IN JULY 2016 HE ASSUMED THE ROLE OF SENIOR RABBI

 He is married to Gisela Ludman, a lawyer and family therapist and together they have 5 children: Henri, Sarit, Igal, Daniela and Annie.

 Rabbi Ed Farber is the Rabbi Emeritus of Beth Torah Benny Rok Campus.
-He has been with our synagogue since 1995 and has been in the Rabbinate for more than 35 years.
+He has been with our synagogue since 1995 and has been in the Rabbinate since 1978.
 Growing up in Miami where he was active in United Synagogue Youth (USY), he was ordained as a Rabbi by the Jewish Theological Seminary of America and served as the Rabbi of Temple Samu-El Or Olom in South Dade before coming to Beth Torah.
 In 2003, he was presented with an Honorary Doctorate by the Jewish Theological Seminary for his 25 years of service in the Rabbinate.

 Rabbi Farber has served as President of the Greater Miami Rabbinical Association and the Southeast Region of the Rabbinical Assembly of America.
 He is also a member of the Rabbinical Cabinet of the UJA.